 N0225

-Looking effortlessly elegant and smart in the garden, Narcissus ‘Polar Ice’ is a charming small-cupped Daffodil which is exceptionally easy to weave into any spring planting design.
+Looking effortlessly elegant and smart in the garden, Small Cupped Narcissi ‘Polar Ice’ is a charming daffodil which is exceptionally easy to weave into any spring planting design.

-With crisp-white petals and a petite primrose-yellow cup, this sophisticated and sweetly scented Daffodil will add a magical touch to a green and white spring garden when its star-like flowers bloom in April.
+With crisp-white petals and a petite primrose-yellow cup, this sophisticated and sweetly scented narcissi will add a magical touch to a green and white spring garden when its star-like flowers bloom in April.

 -